De toonaangevende dj en opiniemaker geeft zijn ongezouten mening over de hedendaagse festivalcultuur.

 In all honesty, I find it profoundly sad.
-We’re trying to move on and be a real force of culture and conversation—a wider genre recognised as having real cultural depth—but EDM is wiping that slate.
-For being taken seriously in a musical sense, that’s frustrating.
-A lot of my work— especially with my label Tuskegee—is a revolt of that, and an attempt to historically legitimise our culture.
-That’s my passion.
+We're trying to move on and be a real force of culture and conversation - a wider genre recognised as having real cultural depth - but EDM is wiping that slate.
+For being taken seriously in a musical sense, that's frustrating.
+A lot of my work - especially with my label Tuskegee - is a revolt of that.
+That's my passion.
 The rave changed me, and I want kids to be able to experience that tomorrow.

 Image courtesy of Red Bull Music Academy

 In the US, there's this term PLUR.
 It's got a crappy reputation now, but it stems from the values of original club culture: respect, being positive, communal unity.
 Once you have those values, they spread in how you conduct yourself and view the world.

 I was in a club recently, and there was this guy there with one of the original Paradise Garage tee shirts on.
 We got talking, and he said the major difference with dance music now and back then, is real diversity.
 You had social, class, race, sexual diversity - and that's cool.
 That's what dance music culture is about.
 Everyone under one roof, exploring their own and each others identities.
 A celebration of something more, something outside of received norms.
 Not having a giant glow stick and getting on it.